radius-project/docs/docs/content/author-apps/networking/howto-tls-termination-cert-manager/index.md

 ## Step 1: Initialize a Radius environment

-Begin by running `rad install kubernetes` and `rad init`.
-This will tell Radius which domain name your application will be accessed by.
+Begin by running `rad init` to initialize the Radius environment.

 ```sh
 rad init